lwasser/python-ecology/01-starting-with-data.md

 ```

-What is returned here is a set of average values for each column summarized by groups.
-What this also tells us is that there are some weird extra values in this column that we might  need to explore further.
+The `groupby` command is powerful in that it allows us to quickly generate summary stats.
+This is also useful for initial examination of our data.
+We can immediately notice some unusual values in our data that we might need to explore further.
 Unless we're working with butterflies, Z is unlikely to be a sex.
-This is why it's important to explore your data, before diving into analysis too quickly!
+Also it looks like there are no weight values for the species that is of sex "R".
+It is important to explore your data, before diving into analysis too quickly.

-	#we can sort by multiple columns too
+#Challenge

+1. Have a look at the output of the `describe` method below.
+How many columns represent the sex "Z", "P" or "R".
+2. What happens when you group by two columns using the syntax and then grab mean values:
-	sorted2 = surveys_df.groupby(['plot','sex'])
+	`sorted2 = surveys_df.groupby(['plot','sex'])`
-	#look at means for each group identified above
 	sorted.mean()

-Let's create some more summary stats, this time by plot.

-	#let's group by plot
-	byPlot = surveys_df.groupby('plot')
-	byPlot['wgt'].describe()
+3. Summarize weight values for each plot in your data.
+HINT: you can use the following syntax only create summary statistics for one column in your data `byPlot['wgt'].describe()`

-**A Snippet of the Output:**
+Did you get #3 right? **A Snippet of the Output from challenge 3 looks like:**

 	plot
 	1     count    1903.000000